Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 ---
 title: weapon
-stub: true
+stub: false
-noSearch: true
+noSearch: false
 img: weapon.png
 caption: Various items all classified as weapons
 about: 'tag:h3/weapon'
 ---
 **Weapons** are most commonly seen as the wieldable items dropped by AI and found in the environment.
 However, they are also used for items like the CTF flag, oddball, and weapons attached to [vehicles](~vehicle) or [bipeds](~biped).

 Weapons are intended to fire instances of the [projectile](~) tag or [crate](~) tag.
 Thrown grenades are not a type of weapon, but rather a projectile referenced by [globals](~).

-# General weapon
+# Flags

 | Weapon flags | Description
 |-------|----------
-| must be readied | Prevents weapon from being used, attempting to attack with weapon will force drop it, unknown how to set to ready state
+| must be readied | Prevents weapon from being used, attempting to attack with weapon will force drop it.
-| doesn't count towards maximum | Weapon does not count towards 2 weapon soft limit, allowing weapon to become a third or fourth weapon on the player
+| doesn't count towards maximum | Allows weapon to become a third or fourth weapon for the player
 | aim assists only when zoomed | Disables bullet magnetism and red reticle when unzoomed
-| prevents grenade throwing | Prevents grenade throwing.... unknown else behavior
+| prevents grenade throwing | Prevents grenade throwing while weapon is equiped and held, unknown else behavior
 | prevents melee attack | Disables melee attacks with weapon
-| detonates when dropped | When this weapon is not being held by a unit or model it explodes, uses the parent item tag for detonation values and references
+| detonates when dropped | When this weapon is not being held by a unit or model it explodes, uses the parent [item](~) tag for detonation values and references
 | cannot fire at max age | Causes weapon to be unable to be fired once it reaches max age
 | secondary trigger overrides grenades | If the secondary trigger key is also bound to grenade throw, this flag forces no grenade throw
 | support weapon | Removes grenade and equipment chud icons, causes weapon to be dropped when a melee attack is performed and disables grenade throwing
 | AIs use melee damage | Causes AI characters to use the melee damage of the weapon instead of their biped melee damage value
 | forces no binoculars | Disables binoculars on weapon, binoculars are separate from weapon zoom
-| loop fp firing animation | Unknown, Loops first person firing animation?
+| loop fp firing animation | Unknown
-| prevents crouching | Prevents user from crouching while this weapon is equipped, only applies to players
+| prevents crouching | Prevents players from crouching while this weapon is equipped, not applicable to AI
 | cannot fire while boosting | Weapon is not allowed to fire while unit is boosting, used for weapons on vehicles with a boost
 | use empty melee on empty | Used on melee weapons to force empty melee animation when weapon has reached max age
 | uses 3rd person camera | Forces third person camera when weapon is equipped
-| can be dual wielded | Allows current weapon to accept dual wielding weapons
+| can be dual wielded | Allows this weapon to be dual wielded with other weapons with this flag
 | can only be dual wielded | Weapon can only be picked up when holding another dual wield weapon to duel wield with
 | melee only | Weapon becomes a melee weapon, primary trigger becomes melee attack
 | can't fire if parent dead | Unknown/Needs additional research
-| weapon ages with each kill | Seems to apply to melee weapons only, causes age to be incurred upon killing an enemy
+| weapon ages with each kill | Seems to apply to melee weapons only, causes age to be increased when killing an enemy
 | weapon uses old dual fire error code | When dual wielding and firing a single weapon, use single weapon error value, without flag means use dual wield error value regardless of firing both weapons at the same time or not
 | allows unaimed lunge | Allows melee weapons to play lunge melee animation even when not in range of a target to lunge at
 | cannot be used by player | Weapon cannot be picked up by player, if held is dropped